Fishery Improvement Project (FIP)- Mahi-Mahi Fishery in Peru

 In October, 2014- Sea Delight, LLC and the Sea Delight Ocean Fund, signed an MOU with the World Wildlife Fund (WWF-US) to support the Ecuador and Peru mahi mahi fishery improvement projects (FIPs), which aim to guide the longline mahi mahi industry on a path towards sustainability and ultimately Marine Stewardship Council (MSC) certification.
 In March 2016, this MOU was renewed to bring Sea Delight’s FIP involvement with WWF in Peru, Ecuador, and Vietnam into alignment.

 Since 2014, SDOF has worked with NGOs, fishermen, and exporters to discuss the need for improved fishery management and communicate directly with the government to express the importance of the Peruvian mahi-mahi to the U.S. market.
 In May 2015, Sea Delight participated in the first Peruvian Mahi-Mahi Fishery Improvement Project (FIP) Progress Review meeting.
 Adriana Sánchez, Sea Delight Ocean Fund President and Sustainability Director at Sea Delight, gave a short presentation about the importance of seafood sustainability in the U.S. market.
+In 2016, she also participated in a panel at the International Mahi Mahi FIP Workshop "Market engagement in transitioning fisheries and improving traceability" which took place in Lima & Paita, Peru.

 The Sea Delight Ocean Fund supports these efforts by: